-Before running any function from the Lua Binding, you must run the iuplua\open function to initialize the toolkit.
-This function must be run after a call to function IupOpen.
-All this is done in C in Lua short short program.
+Before running any function from the Lua Binding, you must run the iuplua_open function to initialize the toolkit.
+This function should be run after a call to function IupOpen.
+All this is done in C in Lua shost program.

 Example: